pixlygames/nftconnect/README.md

     *   Select the `properties_import.sql` file from the download package.
     *   Click the "Execute SQL" button (looks like a blue play icon, or press F9).
     *   This script adds property data (locations, doors, images, descriptions, etc.) to your existing `properties` table.
 It starts adding properties from `property_id` 1001 onwards, so it should not affect existing properties unless you already have over 1000 properties defined.
-7. Open the `config.lua` file located in `resources/[qb]/qb-doorlock`.
-Copy the code from the `config.lua` file provided in the `qb-doorlock` folder of the download package and paste it at the end of your existing `qb-doorlock/config.lua`.
+7. Open the `config.lua` file located in your `resources/[qb]/qb-doorlock`.
+Copy the code from the `config.lua` file provided in the downloaded package and paste it at the end of your existing `qb-doorlock/config.lua`.
 8. Add the NFT car model names to your `resources/[qb]/qb-core/shared/vehicles.lua` file (copy from the provided `vehicles.lua`).

 ### Option 3: NFT Cars & Houses (New ps-housing User)